-Lately I have encountered more houses that NEED work (missing plumbing and systems-due to vandalism) and more people who WANT to do work.
-On that note, I asked Mark Anderson with Gershman Mortgage to write a post regarding some construction loan options.
+Lately I have encountered more houses that NEED work and more people who WANT to do work.
+On that note, I asked loan officer Mark Anderson of Paramount Bank to write a post regarding some construction loan options.

 You should know that the low price of a house that needs work reflects the simple economic principle of supply and demand – with a twist.
 On the supply side, there are tons of houses that need everything from ‘a little work’ to ‘a full rehab’.
 With a large supply, we also see a large demand.
 However, the pool of folks that want to purchase these properties is much larger than the group that can.
 Out of the group that can there is an even smaller set that decides to follow through once they’ve examined their options.
 If you fall into this last category, you are part of a small group with a huge inventory to choose from.